 - The business meets the definition of a small business concern under the Small Business Act; or

 - As of March 27, 2020, the business’ tangible net worth is not more than $15 million and its average net income after federal income taxes for the previous two fiscal years is not more than $5 million.

 They can borrow up to 2.5 times their average monthly payroll, up to $10 million.

-The loan was created so small business owners can get the loans they need to cover eight weeks of payroll, along with some utility and rent costs through June 30.
+The loan was created so small business owners can get the loans they need to cover 24 weeks of payroll, along with some utility and rent costs through December 31.

-Update: Recent guidance from the IRS clarifies that, while the forgiven loan amount is not considered income, the expenses that the loan covers will not count as a deduction on the business’ tax return.
-State tax treatment may vary with regards to these expenses so check with your tax professional for your state’s rules
+- Guidance from the IRS in April clarified that, while the forgiven loan amount is not considered income, the expenses that the loan covers will not count as a deduction on the business’ tax return.
+State tax treatment may vary with regards to these expenses so check with your tax professional for your state’s rules.

 Can self-employed people qualify for the PPP Loan?